ymcaPrabhu/MS-101T00-Microsoft-365-Mobility-and-Security/Instructions/Labs/LAB_AK_06_Lab6_Ex2_Test_MRM _DLP_Policies.md

 ### Task 1 – Test an MRM Policy to Archive Email Messages

 In this exercise, you will send an email from Holly Dickson to one of your test users, Lynne Robbins.
-You will then log into Microsoft 365 as Lynne on the Client 2 VM, locate the email in her Inbox, and then assign the email a custom retention tag that you created.
+You will then log into Microsoft 365 as Lynne on the LON-CL2 VM, locate the email in her Inbox, and then assign the email a custom retention tag that you created.
 This personal retention tag will override the parent folder tag for this specific message, which will be moved to Lynne’s In-Place archive mailbox after 3 years rather than 2 years.

 1. You should still be logged into LON-CL1 as the **Admin** account, and you should be logged into Microsoft 365 as **Holly Dickson**.